jsafrane/openlmi-doc/doc/openlmi-providers/software/dmtf.rst

     +-----------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------+--------------------+

     .. seealso::
-        Class model in :ref:`introduction` where above classes are coloured blue.
+        Class model in :ref:`software_introduction` where above classes are coloured blue.

 ..
     ***************************************************************************